snipesmarter/smart-sniper/README.md

 > to be as interactive and hands free as possible.

 We hope to make the sniping experience so automated that once you let it run, it will snipe a name without any interaction.
-#### WARNING: This is not stable yet.
-There will be bugs that need to be fixed.
-We are not liable for any missed names.

 # Table of Contents